-5.14 The efficiency scores are obtained using DEA on the final model described.
-The primary static result concerns the 2017 data.
+5.15 The efficiency scores are obtained using DEA on the final model described.
+The primary static result concerns the 2017 data for all except German TSOs, for which 2015 was used as benchmark year (costs were indexed to 2017).